-Pangolins are currently the most illegally trafficked mammals on Earth.
+Pangolins are the most illegally trafficked mammal on Earth.
 Our aim is to counter the wildlife trafficking of pangolins and to improve the long-term survival of the species in the wild.
 By disrupting organised criminal syndicates involved in the trafficking of pangolins in Africa, empowering law enforcement officials and funding demand reduction campaigns in Asia, DSWF works at all levels of the illegal wildlife crime cycle to ensure the survival of this 80-million-year-old species.

-The project will discourage poaching, increase prosecution levels and empower communities to not partake in the consumption of pangolin parts and their derivatives.
+Our ongoing pangolin conservation work continues to discourage poaching, increase prosecution levels and empower communities to not partake in the consumption of pangolin parts and their derivatives.
 DSWF's support also aims to stop the demand of pangolin products, help change consumer behaviour in Asia and inform people about the need to protect pangolin populations to avoid the extinction of this incredible species.

 Support this important cause by creating a personalized fundraising page.